Best Plant Milk for Protein: Complete Ranking (2026)

 4. Coffee & Lattes

-Both soy and oat milk (protein-fortified versions) work great in coffee and froth well for lattes.
+Both soy and protein-fortified oat milk work great in coffee and froth well for lattes.
+Start your day with a protein boost!

 Final Verdict: Which Plant Milk for Protein?